Skip to content

 Will refreshments be provided?

 Yes, we’ll have complimentary welcome drinks.
-Refectories will be open if you’d like to buy lunch or snacks, or feel free to bring something with you as there are lots of tables and benches for you to eat at.
+Refectories will be open at Oxstalls, Park and Francis Close Hall if you’d like to buy lunch or snacks, or feel free to bring something with you as there are tables and benches for you to eat at.
+For City Campus, there are a number of eateries around the campus where you can purchase food and drinks, some of which will be offering discounts on the day.

 What time does the day finish?